myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Not just pigs.
 Not only meat.
 Not only animals trapped under mud.
 They became a call and response.
 A sign that something living was still hidden below the death of the surface.
 >
 > But finding them did not immediately save us.
 Finding them almost split us apart.
 The debate became harder than the dive.
 Some passengers said pigs were forbidden.
 Some said disaster had changed the law of survival.
 Some said emergency allowed what ordinary days refused.
 Some said faith should not be rewritten by hunger.
 Some said refusing the only renewable food source would turn piety into mass death.
 Some said we still had no right to decide while even one [**Luffy**](../../02-the-creations.../waivfves-1/33.-luffy-the-rabbit.md) might remain.
-Some said that was exactly the mistake, "We had already turned [**Luffy**](../../02-the-creations.../waivfves-1/33.-luffy-the-rabbit.md) into food before turning it into a future."
+Some said that was exactly the mistake.
+We had already turned [**Luffy**](../../02-the-creations.../waivfves-1/33.-luffy-the-rabbit.md) into food before turning it into a future.
 >
 > For hours, the ark was full of voices.
 Halal.
 Haram.
 Emergency.
 Faith.
 Hunger.
 Breeding.
 Shame.
 Survival.
 Death.
 >